datocms/plugins/web-previews/README.md

 #### The web previews webhook

-Now we need to build our webhook that should be able to generate a preview link from the info on the record.
+Now we need to build our webhook, that should be able to generate both a preview link to the published content and a preview to the draft content, using Next preview mode.
 In this case let's say that we have a slug field that identifies the record.

-Our webhook will generate a draft and published link from each frontend we specified in the settings
+DatoCMS will make a POST request to each frontend webhook we specified in the settings, with the info on the current record.
+We need to imlement a CORS enabled webhook that handles the information and returns an array of preview URLs.

 ```js
 // Put this code in the following path of your Next.js website: